csc301-fall-2021/team-project-9-greenpeeps/deliverable-1/planning.md

   * (possibly) Heroku (as it’a free and easy to use)
 * Tools
   * VSCode IDE
-  * Flutter (to wireframe the design and share with everyone)
+  * Figma (to wireframe the design and share with everyone)
   * Android Studio (for Android emulation and testing)
   * MacOS emulator (for iOS emulation and testing)
   * Postman (for testing requests)